Alex Verdugo Player Props: Red Sox vs. Yankees

-The Boston Red Sox, including Alex Verdugo (.385 slugging percentage in past 10 games, including no homers), take on starting pitcher Gerrit Cole and the New York Yankees at Yankee Stadium, Friday at 7:05 PM ET.
+The Boston Red Sox and Alex Verdugo, who went 2-for-5 last time in action, take on Domingo German and the New York Yankees at Yankee Stadium, Saturday at 7:35 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Guardians.
+He strung together two hits (going 2-for-5) in his last game against the Yankees.

 Alex Verdugo Game Info & Props vs. the Yankees